Dubai Free Zones Council Emphasizes Commitment To Support Dubai Economic Agenda D33

-(MENAFN- Dubai PR Network) Dubai, UAE: 26 December 2024 – During the Dubai Free Zones Council's (DFZC) 29th meeting, chaired by His Highness sheikh Ahmed bin Saeed Al Maktoum, council members highlighted that the performance of Dubai's free zones during 2024 is the result of their commitment to economic diversification in line with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and ruler of Dubai, to strengthen the pillars of sustainable growth based on enhancing competitiveness, proactivity, and future preparedness.
+(MENAFN- Mid-East Info) During the Dubai Free Zones Council's (DFZC) 29th meeting, chaired by His Highness sheikh Ahmed bin Saeed Al Maktoum, council members highlighted that the performance of Dubai's free zones during 2024 is the result of their commitment to economic diversification in line with the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and ruler of Dubai, to strengthen the pillars of sustainable growth based on enhancing competitiveness, proactivity, and future preparedness.

 The council members noted that Dubai's free zones have made progress at various levels over the past 12 months, which is an incentive to continue their effective development role and enhance their contribution to Dubai's economy in 2025.
 Dubai's free zones are well-positioned to do so by facilitating business, benefiting from innovative solutions economic accelerators, and adopting the latest technologies, including artificial intelligence and big data analytics, for direct and proactive monitoring of economic, and business indicators.